 Our direct sales and marketing team has a primary focus on customers in North America, Europe, Japan, China and India.
 Sales and business development efforts in multiple geographies are supplemented by our engagements with distributors, especially in Japan.
 We expect to continue to add additional distribution partners over the next 12 months to expand our geographic reach and coverage.
 In Smart Infrastructure markets, we also work closely with several system integration partners.
 These partnerships allow us to leverage the sales and marketing teams of our system integration partners, who deploy solutions to their end customers using Cepton lidar hardware and/or smart lidar system solutions.
 We believe that this approach allows us to have substantially higher end customer and market coverage compared to what we would be able to achieve with just our direct sales and marketing team.
-For Automotive markets, we have a direct relationship at all OEMs that we engage with, which we believe enables us to engage deeper and develop lidar solutions that are more optimized for the Automotive market.
+For Automotive markets, we work with automotive Tier 1 partners to secure series production awards at automotive OEMs.
+However, we have a direct relationship at all OEMs that we engage with, which we believe enables us to engage deeper and develop lidar solutions that are more optimized for the Automotive market.